khaloodi/snakegame/README.md

-# snakegame
+# Snake Game
-Snake Game written in vanilla JS.
+A game written in vanilla JS.